schindlershadow/keep-teams-awake/README.md

 ### Extension Store

-* Not yet available for Chrome.
-Currently pending approval on the Chrome Web Store.
+For Firefox, you can install Keep Teams Awake from the [Firefox Addon website](https://addons.mozilla.org/en-US/firefox/addon/keep-teams-awake/).

-For Firefox, you can install Keep Teams Awake from the [firefox addon website](https://addons.mozilla.org/en-US/firefox/addon/keep-teams-awake/).
+For Chrome, you can install the extension from the [Chrome Web Store](https://chromewebstore.google.com/detail/keepteamsawake/acofimfooiojfhnokmddfgmlfnjnhobp).

 ### Direct Download